juxhouse/bela-resources/updaters/Java-Maven.md

 ```
 mvn dependency:copy-dependencies -Dmdep.outputDirectory=target/dependency
 ```
-If your repo has several maven modules, repeat these steps inside the folder of each one of them.
+If your repo has several Maven modules, repeat these steps inside the folder of each one of them.

 Your project is now ready to be [analysed by BELA](/updaters/Java.md).